confetti-framework/docs/docs/docs/the-basics/validation.md

 ### Requirements

 Should your rule execute other rules first?
-Use can use interface `inter.RuleWithRequirements` with method `Requirements` to determine which other rules should be executed first.
+You can use interface `inter.RuleWithRequirements` with method `Requirements` to determine which other rules should be executed first.
 The above example would then become:

 ``` go{12-16}